imclab/ham/README.md

   Slot 10-19    Event digital frequencies
   Slot 20-29    Local voice repeaters, not related to the event Slot 30-38    PMR frequencies, limit power to 500mW ERP (see DISCLAIMER)

+# Getting your radio programmed

+In the [Mononoke village](https://ohm2013.org/wiki/Village:Mononoke) we'll have some programming cables available to get your portable radio programmed.
+We should be able to program most Kenwood-plug type radios.
+Mind you that this is completely at your own risk and we take no responsibility if your radio gets damaged, it's always best to bring your own programming cable certified for your brand and type of radio.